4W/4W/README.md

-most tools on my github are for myself and for educational purposes only
+most tools on my github are for myself and for educational purposes - though feel free to use them :)

 if you need anything made antarctic#2100